qgis/QGIS-Documentation/source/docs/user_manual/processing/console.rst

 provided with |qg|.

-* ``getObject(obj)``: Returns a |qg| object (a layer or table) from the passed object, which can be a filename or the name of the object in the |qg| Table of Contents.
+* ``getObject(obj)``: Returns a |qg| object (a layer or table) from the passed object, which can be a filename or the name of the object in the |qg| Layers List
 * ``values(layer, fields)``: Returns the values in the attributes table of a vector layer, for the passed fields.
 Fields can be passed as field names or as zero-based field indices.
 Returns a dict of lists, with the passed field